bqi343/cp-notebook/Resources/Questions.md

 > what is your view on mathematics for CP?
 Is it highly required for one to be really good at discrete math to advance to the next level?

 It's required in the sense that you need to know it to solve a lot of problems, but this applies to other topics as well ...

+> The topics, such generally does not appear on USACO contest, are topics such appear on IOI competitions or generally does not appear on IOI too?

+Many topics that are banned by the IOI are used in USACO contests (look up the IOI syllabus).

+> In what order or from where would you suggest to solve dp problems ?
+I have read and understand standard dp problems but i am not very much good in thinking dp solutions.

+I don't think the order really matters (aside from doing easier problems first?!)

+> Can you compare CPH and "Competitive Programming 3" of Steven and Felix Halim?

+The former is quite good.
+I haven't read the latter.

 > I am stuck on a CSES task, know as "Hotels", I saw your name in the top 5 fastest solutions.
 Can you give me some hint on how to solve it, just a little will be okay too.